A View to the Preschoolers World

 What is Cognitive Development?

-Cognitive development is the ability a child has to gain knowledge.
-The good news is that every child is born ready to learn, but how far this development reach will depend on his environment, his opportunities to learn and experiment with new things, and how rich and positive his interactions with the adults and peers in his life are.
+Cognitive development is the ability to gain knowledge.
+The good news is that every child is born ready to learn, but how far this development reaches will depend on his environment, his opportunities to learn and experiment with new things, and how rich and positive his interactions with the adults and peers in his life are.

 I’m sure you have observed a preschooler working on a puzzle.
 The child is trying to put the pieces in the correct place but cannot do it.
 He is determined to complete that puzzle and continues to try.
-At some point, the child figures out the correct shape he needs.
-He just gains cognitive skills.
+At some point, the child figures out the proper shape he needs.
+He gains cognitive skills.

-Every time a preschooler makes a connection and learns something that child is growing his cognitive development in one or more of those four areas.
+Every time a preschooler makes a connection and learns something, that child is growing his cognitive development in one or more of those four areas.
 These areas interact and feed on each other to help children develop their cognitive skills to their full potential.

-An article published in Verywell Mind explains that “Jean Piaget’s theory of cognitive development suggests that children move through four different stages of mental development.
+An article published in Verywell Mind explains that “Jean Piaget’s theory of cognitive development suggests that children move through four stages of mental development.
 His theory focuses not only on understanding how children acquire knowledge but also on understanding the nature of intelligence.”

 What Areas Involved the Cognitive Development of Preschoolers?

-Children grow and develop very fast during their first five years, across the four main areas of development, also called domains.
+Children grow and develop very fast during their first five years across the four main areas of development, also called domains.
 These areas or domains are Cognitive Development, Social-Emotional Development, Physical Development, and Language Development.

 A View to the Preschoolers' World - the beginners' guide to preschool cognitive development for young preschool teachers and parents.